Myathropa florea

-Myathropa florea is a very common European and North African species of hoverfly.
+Myathropa florea, sometimes referred to as the Batman hoverfly, is a very common European and North African species of hoverfly.
 Adults may be seen on flowers from May to September.
 It is of a similar size to the common drone fly (Eristalis tenax), but Myathropa are generally more yellow, with two light bands to the thorax, interrupted with a black central smudge.
 In museum specimens, any yellow colour soon fades to brown after death.
-Like most Eristalini, Myathropa are rather variable in size, shape and colour.
+Like most species in the tribe Eristalini, Myathropa are rather variable in size, shape and colour.